-Testing Status: We have years of experience with the 2015 edition of the MAX BR1, and featured the MAX BR1 MK2 in our Spring 2018 Testing Round.
+We now have years of experience with the 2015 edition of the MAX BR1, and featured the MAX BR1 MK2 in our Spring 2018 Testing Round.

-Members also have access to a more in depth review of this device below.
+Members have access to an in depth review of this device below.

 We have had the 2015 "Classic" version of the Pepwave MAX BR1 in our ongoing testing collection, and have used it extensively as one of the core components of our mobile internet arsenal for years now.

 In late 2017 Peplink sent us the new MAX BR1 Mk2 to add to our testing collection, and we have been using it as one of our primary devices ever since.

 In particular - we have been using it head to head in comparison with the similarly configured Cradlepoint IBR-900, as well as comparing it with the former Mk1 (aka 'Classic') MAX BR1.

 Our raw field testing results can be found here for our members who want to follow along:

 - Mobile Router & Wi-Fi Gear Testing (Winter 2016/2017)

 - Cellular Signal Enhancing Field Testing Results (Late 2016)

 - Cellular Signal & Embedded Router Field Testing – IBR900 | MAX-BR1 | Drive Sleek | MIMO Antennas (1st Quarter 2018)